moozzyk/SignalR-C64/README.md

 # Cloud (Azure) enabled Commodore 64

-Commodore 64 comminicating with a variety of clients over Azure using a SignalR client written in 6502 assembly.
+Commodore 64 communicating with a variety of clients over Azure using a SignalR client written in 6502 assembly.

 ## Live Demo